 The SEND Governor, Mrs Judith Palfreman meets with the SENDCO and Headteacher termly to discuss provision and progress for pupils with SEN or medical needs.
 She attends training and feeds back new initiatives to the governing body.
-Mr Jonathan Hook (Head teacher) is the Designated Lead for Safeguarding.
+Mrs Suzanne Powell (Headteacher) is the Designated Lead for Safeguarding.
 Mrs Bal Sahotay is the deputy designated lead.

-Mrs Sara Wright (Office Manager) is the member of staff responsible for ensuring the medical needs of pupils are met.
+The Office Manager is the member of staff responsible for ensuring the medical needs of pupils are met.